 Stadiums and other sport or entertainment facilities, as well as team names, cannot mention gambling and betting companies or brands.

 The new coalition government has also expressed a desire to initiate further regulatory reforms, with consumer minister Alberto Garzón indicating he approves of the idea of a ban on the use of credit cards for gambling.

 Online gambling in Spain continues to grow, with the market breaching €700m in revenue in 2019 for the first time.

-Attempts to build an integrated resort casino in Spain have not been reignited since in 2017 Melco abandoned plans to lead a consortium in Catalonia and US firm Cordish Companies was rejected in its bid by the Madrid regional government.
+Attempts to build an integrated resort casino in Spain have not been reignited since Melco abandoned plans to lead a consortium in Catalonia in 2017 and US firm Cordish Companies was rejected in its bid by the Madrid regional government.

 Instead, each community designates its own gambling authority, but in the majority of cases, gambling authorities are associated with tax or administrative authorities.